Man fought gunman: He ‘was going to have to work to kill me’

 NASHVILLE, Tenn.
-(AP) — The man who wrestled the gun away from a Waffle House shooting suspect in Tennessee said Sunday if he were going to die, the gunman would “have to work to kill me.”
+(AP) — The man who wrestled the gun away from the Waffle House shooting suspect in Tennessee said Sunday if he were going to die, the gunman would “have to work to kill me.”

-Police are calling James Shaw Jr. a hero for saving lives in the busy restaurant, but the 29-year-old Nashville resident said he only made a split-second decision to do all he could to challenge the shooter and save himself from being killed.
+Police are calling James Shaw Jr. a hero for saving lives in the busy restaurant, but the 29-year-old Nashville resident said he only made a split-second decision to challenge the shooter and save himself from being killed.

-Shaw said at a news conference Sunday he had spent an evening out at a nightclub and entered the restaurant minutes ahead of the gunman’s arrival.
-He said he and another friend were seated at a high counter when he heard gunshots.
-Shaw said he had just seen restaurant workers stacking up freshly washed plates and thought at first that plates had crashed down.
+Shaw said at a news conference Sunday he had spent an evening out at a nightclub and entered the restaurant minutes ahead of the gunman.
+He said he and another friend were seated at a counter when he heard gunshots, thinking at first that a stack of freshly washed plates had crashed down.

 Then, he said, restaurant workers scattered and he turned and saw a body near the front door as the gunman burst in.
 It was then he realized he had heard gunshots.